alphabio/b_short/docs.internal/SESSION-HANDOVER-02.md

 - [ ] `src/handlers/place-self/collapse.ts`
   - Reconstruct from `align-self` + `justify-self`

+- [ ] Register all in collapse-registry.ts
 - [ ] Update each handler's `index.ts` to export collapser
-- [ ] Register in collapse-registry.ts
 - [ ] Add tests for each

 ### **Phase 4.3: Medium Handlers** (~4 hours)